 Perfumer: Nathalie Lorson

-High-end French jewelry brand Boucheron has capitalised on the private fragrance trend later than other companies.
-However, it has made up for lost time with La Collection, a range of unisex fragrances that epitomises quality, refinement and luxury.
+High-end French jewelry brand Boucheron has capitalized on the private fragrance trend later than other companies.
+However, it has made up for lost time with La Collection, a range of unisex fragrances that epitomize quality, refinement, and luxury.

 Unfortunately, it’s not available in the U.S. through Boucheron’s official channels, so do whatever you need to do to get your hands on this EDP.

 Launched in 2017, Iris de Syracuse opens with delicate hints of mandarin, pear, and black pepper notes.